 When you start an exercise program, take it slowly at first.
 You could begin with walks around the neighborhood with a friend.
 Gradually work up to exercising on most days of the week.
 Try out different activities to find ones that you really enjoy.
 Doing things you like to do and having other people involved may help you stick with a regular exercise routine.

-Depression, and sometimes antidepressants, can interfere with your sleep.
+Depression, and sometimes antidepressants and other medications, can interfere with your sleep.
 Some people with depression sleep too much.
 Others can't fall asleep or wake up too early.
 So try to incorporate healthy sleep habits into your life.
 Get on a regular schedule: go to bed and get up at the same time each day.
 Avoid naps.
 Before getting in bed, unwind with a good book or soothing music, but not in the bedroom.
 It might help to reserve the bedroom only for sleep and sex.